 Self-learning is a viable way to be certified professionally because of the following advantages:

 In short, there is greater flexibility in the way that an individual can choose to plan their study schedule in enabling them to stay relevant to the industry.
 This allows the individual to balance between their work, personal life and engaging in self-improvement activities.

-One should have a clear purpose or objective for doing a self learning programme.
-Evaluate if a self learning programme is suitable based on the nature of and one’s familiarity with the subject/topic.
+One should have a clear purpose or objective for doing a self-learning programme.
+It is necessary to do some research on the courses available and evaluate if a self-learning programme is suitable based on the nature of and one’s familiarity with the subject/topic.

-Then the candidate should source for a reliable provider of the self learning programme giving premium on whether the skill and certification is recognised internationally or not.
-After all, the investment in learning should bring about a credible return especially the competency that the learning brings in upskilling professionally.
+Then the individual should source for a reliable provider of the self-learning programme and ascertain if the skill and certification is recognised internationally.
+After all, the investment in learning should bring about a credible return by upskilling professionally.

-The candidate himself/herself should stay focussed to the objective of doing the self-learning and maintain a high level of self-discipline, carefully plan and create a study schedule that caters to their learning needs.
+The individual himself/herself should stay focused on the objective of doing the self-learning and maintain a high level of self-discipline, carefully plan and create a study schedule that caters to their learning needs.

-There are 2 main factors why self-learning will become increasingly significant in skill upgrading:
+There are 2 main factors why self-paced learning will become increasingly significant in skill upgrading:

-Professionals in the field of data protection and GRC will have to turn to self-learning in order to upgrade their skill and knowledge.
+Professionals in the field of data protection and GRC will have to turn to self-learning in order to upgrade their skills and knowledge.

-(an international certification body) in offering learning opportunities in the data protection and GRC field in the ISO programme for participants to further their skill and knowledge. click here for the overview and roadmap.
+(an international certification body) in offering learning opportunities in the data protection and GRC field in the ISO programme for participants to enhance their skills and knowledge.
+Click here for the overview and roadmap.

 edited by: Leong Wai Chong, Head DPEXNetwork, CIPM, GRCP